Northern Ireland BPS Entitlements User Guide

 How do I claim BPS payments in Northern Ireland?

-To be eligible to claim payment under the Basic Payment Scheme a Northern Irish claimant must:
+To be eligible to claim payment under the Basic Payment Scheme a Northern Ireland claimant must:

 - Qualify as an “Active Farmer” (see below for details on this classification);